erickok/transdroid-search/README.md

 Cursor results = managedQuery(uri, null, null, null, null);
 ```

-The returned Cursor can be used in a !ListActivity, !AlertDialog or otherwise.
-The following fields are available:
+The returned `Cursor` can be used in a `ListActivity` or elsewhere.
+The following fields are available in the returned cursor:
 ```
 String[] fields = new String[] { "_ID", "NAME", "TORRENTURL", "DETAILSURL", "SIZE", "ADDED", "SEEDERS", "LEECHERS" };
 ```

 *Important:* Querying the content providers is an synchronous operation.
-If done from your applications UI thread, this operation will stall the interface.
-Use, for example, an !AsyncTask to implement proper threading.
+If done from your application's UI thread this operation will stall the interface.
+Use, for example, an `AsyncTask` to implement proper threading.

 Customizing search results
 --------------------------